-All students, residents and non-residents must pay the enrollment fee of \$11.00 per unit ($$5.50 \text{ per } \frac{1}{2}$ unit).
-However, the enrollment fee may vary, should the state legislature take action to change it.
+All students, residents and non-residents must pay the enrollment fee of \$18.00 per unit (\$9.00 per 1⁄2 unit).
+Uncertainties in state funding legislation may result in substantial fee increases for the 2004-2005 academic year.
+The enrollment fee may vary should the state legislature take action to change it.

-GRADUATION & CERTIFICATE APPLICATION FEE
+GRADUATION & CERTIFICATE APPLICATION FFF

 There is no fee required for graduation and certificate applications.
-Contact the Graduation Department of the Admissions and Records Office for further information.
+For further information contact the Graduation Department of the Admissions and Records Office.